metaplex-foundation/amman/README.md

 - killRunningValidators: if true will kill any solana-test-validators currently running on the system.
 - programs: bpf programs which should be loaded into the test validator
+- accountsCluster: default cluster to clone remote accounts from
+- accounts: array of remote accounts to load into the test validator
 - jsonRpcUrl: the URL at which the test validator should listen for JSON RPC requests
 - websocketUrl: for the RPC websocket
 - ledgerDir: where the solana test validator writes the ledger